Chris Johnson (running back): 2008–2010: Peak career

-Johnson was selected by the Tennessee Titans in the first round (24th overall) of the 2008 NFL draft.
+Johnson was drafted by the Tennessee Titans in the first round (24th overall) of the 2008 NFL draft.
 He was the highest East Carolina player selected in the NFL Draft since linebacker Robert Jones went 24th overall in the 1992 NFL draft.

-On July 26, he signed a five-year, $12 million contract with $7 million guaranteed.
+On July 26, Johnson signed a five-year, $12 million contract with $7 million guaranteed.

 Johnson had his professional debut with the Titans on September 7, 2008, where he played in the season opener against the Jacksonville Jaguars, which the Titans won 17–10.
 Johnson rushed for 93 yards on 15 carries and had three receptions for 34 yards and a touchdown.
 In only his second career game, Johnson ran for 109 yards on 19 carries, including a 51-yard run, and two receptions for 12 yards against the Cincinnati Bengals.

 On September 28, Johnson rushed for the first touchdown of his career against the Minnesota Vikings.
 Johnson finished the game with 75 all-purpose yards (61 rushing, 14 receiving) and two touchdowns.
 In only his sixth professional game, he rushed for 168 yards and a touchdown on only 18 carries against the Kansas City Chiefs on October 19, 2008.
 Johnson finished the season with 1,228 yards on 251 carries for a 4.9 ypc and 43 receptions for 260 yards and 10 total touchdowns in 15 games.
 He led all rookies in rushing yards per game with 81.9 ypg.

 Johnson finished second in AP Rookie of the Year voting to Matt Ryan and was elected to the 2009 Pro Bowl.

 Johnson split carries with running back LenDale White for the duration of the 2008 season.
 White finished the 2008 season with 773 yards on 200 carries for a 3.9 ypc and 15 rushing touchdowns.
 They nicknamed this RB tandem "Smash and Dash."
 Smash referred to White due to his power, and Dash referred to Johnson due to his unusual quickness and speed.
 Entering into the 2009 season, however, Johnson dismissed the nickname of "Smash and Dash" and named himself "Every Coach's Dream."

-Johnson at Titans 2009 Training Camp.